dimforge/nphysics.org/docs/rigid_body_simulations_with_contacts.md

 let mut geometrical_world = DefaultGeometricalWorld::new();
 ```

 or by manually giving it an instance of a broad-phase and a narrow-phase.
-This allows you to configure the them with
+This allows you to configure them with
 custom parameters and contact/proximity algorithm dispatchers:

 ```rust